Robert Ellis Silberstein: Personal life

 Silberstein was married to Diana Ross from 1971 to 1977.
 They have two daughters together, Tracee Ellis Ross and Chudney Ross.

-Diana Ross has one daughter from a previous relationship, Rhonda Ross Kendrick, whose biological father is Motown founder Berry Gordy, and who was born a few months after Silberstein and Ross married.
+Diana Ross has one daughter from a previous relationship, Rhonda Ross Kendrick, whose biological father is Motown founder Berry Gordy, and who was born seven months after Silberstein and Ross married.
 Silberstein knowingly adopted her as his own.

+Silberstein is currently married to a woman named Susan.